sasaeh/Monsta-FTP-Languages/README.md

 You can submit your translation on Github or email it to us by creating an email ticket at: http://support.mosntaftp.com

-Correctsions may only be submitted through Github pull requests.
+Corrections may only be submitted through Github as they'll require consensus approval.